 A variety of tooth and jaw issues open up the door to orthodontics in a growing child.
-Dr. Reese may point out that your child’s baby teeth appear crowded, or the relationship between the jaws isn’t ideal.
+Dr. Reese and Dr. Harvey may point out that your child’s baby teeth appear crowded, or the relationship between the jaws isn’t ideal.
 While not generally the time for treatment, it may help you prepare for the possibility of future corrective care.
-As permanent teeth start to appear, usually around age 6, Dr. Reese monitors the process further and helps you decide if early orthodontic treatment makes sense.
+As permanent teeth start to appear, usually around age 6, Dr. Reese and Dr. Harvey monitor the process further and helps you decide if early orthodontic treatment makes sense.

 Although the majority of cases involve teenagers, braces can play a role for some kids in their earlier years.
 Since permanent teeth are typically larger than baby teeth, space may need to be opened with the gentle force of braces.
 This allows teeth to move into place properly, helping avoid more extensive treatment later.